Jean-Serge/my_config/README.md

 ## Language

 This script is made by and for a french.
-It is made to run with an *AZERTY* keyboard, especially the *XMonad* configuration that uses the *AZERTY* key-binding as shortcut.
+It is made to run with an *AZERTY* keyboard, especially the *XMonad* configuration that uses *AZERTY* key-binding as shortcut.

 # Installation